ets-labs/python-dependency-injector/README.rst

 Introduction
 ------------

-Python ecosystem consists of a big amount of various classes, functions and objects that could be used for applications development.
+Python ecosystem consists of a big amount of various libraries that contain different classes and functions that could be used for applications development.
 Each of them has its own role.

-Modern Python applications are mostly the composition of well-known open source systems, frameworks, libraries and some turnkey functionality.
+Modern Python applications are mostly the composition of well-known open source systems / frameworks / libraries and some turnkey functionality.

-When application goes bigger, its amount of objects and their dependencies also increased extremely fast and became hard to maintain.
+When application goes bigger, its complexity and SLOC_ are also increased.
+Being driven by SOLID_ (for example), developers often start to split application's sources into not so big classes, functions and modules.
+It always helps, but there is another problem on the horizon.

+It sounds like "I have so many classes and functions!
+They are great, now I can understand each of them, but it is so hard to see the whole picture!
+How are they linked with each other?
+What dependencies does this class have?".
+And this is a key question: "What dependencies do certain class / function have?".
+To resolve this issues developers have to go inside with IoC_ principles and implementation patterns.

+One of such IoC_ implementation patterns is called `dependency injection`_.

+*Objects* is a dependency injection framework for Python projects.

-*Objects* is designed to be developer's friendly tool for managing objects and their dependencies in formal, pretty way.
+It was designed to be developer's friendly tool for managing any kind of Python objects and their dependencies in formal, pretty way.

 Main idea of *Objects* is to keep dependencies under control.

 Installation
 ------------